 Consult an Experienced Amputation Attorney in the California Area

-Our principal, Travis G. Black, formerly worked in the insurance industry and understands how insurance adjustors think.
+Our principal, Travis G. Black, Inc., formerly worked in the insurance industry and understands how insurance adjustors think.
 If you suffered an amputation in an accident, you should consult a California amputation lawyer.
 We provide dedicated legal representation to injured people from our Folsom office.
-To obtain a free consultation with a car accident lawyer or seek assistance with another personal injury claim, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation with a car accident lawyer or seek assistance with another personal injury claim, call Travis G. Black, Inc at 916-962-2896 or contact us online.